s0h3ck/StreetLite/README.md

 python main.py
 </pre>

 You can change the value of the debug mode in the configuration file.
 Kivy has its own configuration file installed by default.
-See [Kivy Config API] (https://kivy.org/docs/api-kivy.config.html) for more details.
+See <a href="https://kivy.org/docs/api-kivy.config.html">Kivy Config API</a> for more details.

 For instance, under Linux, the path could be `~/.kivy/config.ini`.